Welcome to Missoula Montana

 The Missoula Mercantile implement store occupied the prime retail space.
 A 1950 remodel transformed the first floor, but the upper floors’ exterior look much as they did in 1911.
 In addition to meeting rooms, the Elks Lodge contained two bars, thirty-two apartments, a swimming pool later transformed into a basketball court, a weight room, locker room, shooting range, and bowling alley now a third bar.

-AC Motel
+Florence Motel

 Secondary Venue

-Across the Street from the Main Venue, and also Secondary Dance space for classes.
+One Block away the Main Venue, and also Secondary Dance space for classes.

 Second Chance